 Library & Information Sciences

-The Library & Information Sciences program at Northwestern Oklahoma State University provides students with the skills necessary to provide paraprofessional support services with minimal on-the-job training for professional employment.
+The Library & Information Sciences program at Northwestern Oklahoma State University provides students with the skills necessary to provide paraprofessional support services with minimal on-the-job training.
 The LIS minor is also appropriate for any student who wishes to prepare for advanced study in the fields of Libraries & Information Science, Archives, and Museums.

 Library and Information Science (LIS) Minor (21 credit hours)

 All classes available online.